mongchuan/special-octo-sniffle/README.md

 Hangers if you don’t want to fold things or have a lot of things to hang.
 But can buy there also.
 Roughly they give like 10-15 per person but is rough number every house is different count so by luck.
 Clothes that cannot be put in dryer need put on hanger to dry in the house.

+If you like hot pot cause first few weeks are cold, or you want to have your friend group gather in your apartment can buy some HDL soup base from scarlett.
+Is about 50% to 150% more expensive in US.

 ---
 # Any other questions
 Just text me where you wanna go and if we have anything we had to watch out before hand lor.
 I will try rmb then tell you.
 But I think only national parks have things to watch out the rest don’t exactly have.